vexip-ui/vexip-ui/README.md

 Almost all the **default value of props** for each component can be quickly modified by configuration (except value and options props), for easy customization.

+And, the writing of component codes pay great attention to lowering the threshold of **source codes reading**, and the style of code is as close to the usual business code habits as possible to avoid dazzling encapsulation.

-Currently more then **70** components, many you can see everywhere and a few may bright your eyes.
+There are currently **70+** components, many you can see everywhere and a few may bright your eyes.

 ## Work List